AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 >[!IMPORTANT]
 >
->If the left panel displays only one section by default—such as `All Projects` in the `Projects` area—a Workfront administrator must add at least one custom section to this area when building a Layout Template and assign you to that template before the left panel displays in that area.
+>If the left panel displays only one section by default—such as **All Projects** in the **Projects** area—a Workfront administrator must add at least one custom section to this area when building a Layout Template and assign you to that template before the left panel displays in that area.
 >For information about how a Workfront administrator customizes the left panel in a Layout Template, see [Customize the left panel using a layout template](../../administration-and-setup/customize-workfront/use-layout-templates/customize-left-panel.md).

 Depending on the object or the area you've navigated to, the sections that appear in the left panel are different.

   <!--
-  Default sections for objects
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><a href="#default2" class="MCXref xref">Default sections for objects</a> </li>
   -->

 * [Default sections in the Dashboards area](#left7)